 This Committee is a statutory organ which determines the Company's policy with respect to the determination of the details of each Director and Executive Officer's compensation.
 The Committee also determines the details of each Director and Executive Officer's actual compensation.
 The three members of the Committee are elected by the Board of Directors.
-The current members of this Committee are: Outside Directors Taku Oshima, Takahisa Takahara and Koji Nagai, a Director not concurrently serving as an Executive Officer.
+The current members of this Committee are: Outside Directors Taku Oshima, Takahisa Takahara and Miyuki Ishiguro.
 This Committee is chaired by Taku Oshima.